Configuring the XpPen ACK05 Remote with only FLOSS on GNU/Linux: my investigation and workarounds.

 Published on

 Here is my research on how to use and configure the XPPen ACK05 Remote using only Free Libre and Open Source drivers and software under GNU/Linux.
-As you'll see, it's quite limited and many features just don't work.
+As you'll see, it's quite limited and some features just don't work.
 This guide will be updated as soon as I have new information on how to improve it, or as soon as new development improves support for this device.

 Terminology: